SouthGreenPlatform/VcfHunter/README.md

 proportion (based on ancestral accessions) and compare this value to the observed one.
-Because dataset can be small and/or representatives of ancestral group are very few, the expected ancestral allele grouping proportion can be difficult to estimate.\
+Because dataset can be small and/or representatives of ancestral group are very few, the expected ancestral allele grouping proportion can be difficult to estimate.

- This programs solves the problem by simulating ancestral population from accessions identified as representatives of the ancestral groups under panmixie hypothesis.
+ This programs solves the problem by simulating ancestral population from accessions identified as representatives of the ancestral groups under panmixiea hypothesis.
 For each ancestral populations a total of 100 individuals were simulated.
 The same was performed for hybrids between two populations.
 At the and of this simulation process mean and standard deviation of allele grouping proportions were calculated for each